leomcl/snow_stats_app/README.md

 2. Enter a valid stock ticker (e.g., AAPL)
 3. Enter a year to retrieve data for
 4. Click "Get Data" to fetch and display the financial information

+### Filtering Options

+The Financial Analysis page includes powerful filtering capabilities:

+- **Filing Period Filter**: Filter data by quarterly (Q1, Q2, Q3, Q4) or annual filings
+- **Tag Filter**: View data for specific accounting tags/metrics
+- All filters can be combined to drill down into specific data points

 ### Technical Implementation